2023 Pacific hurricane season: Hurricane Calvin

-An area of low pressure formed off the coast of Southern Mexico on July 7.
-The disturbance became better organized over the course of several days, and developed a well-defined center on the afternoon of July 11, becoming Tropical Depression Three-E. By early the next day, the depression had begun developing a central dense overcast, and exhibiting banding features, and so was upgraded with the 09:00 UTC advisory, becoming Tropical Storm Calvin.
-Calvin moved westward out to sea within a favorable environment with low wind shear and warm sea surface temperatures, and was upgraded to a Category 1 hurricane at 15:00 UTC on July 13.
-It then rapidly intensified and became the season's first major hurricane at 15:00 UTC on July 14.
+An area of low pressure formed off the coast of southern Mexico on July 7.
+The disturbance became better organized over the course of several days, and developed a well-defined center on the afternoon of July 11, becoming Tropical Depression Three-E. By early the next day, the depression had begun developing a central dense overcast, and exhibiting banding features, and then intensified to tropical storm at 06:00 UTC, becoming Tropical Storm Calvin.
+Calvin moved westward out to sea within a favorable environment with low wind shear and warm sea surface temperatures, and became a Category 1 hurricane at 12:00 UTC on July 13.
+It then rapidly intensified and became the season's first major hurricane at 18:00 UTC on July 14.
 It had a well-defined 15 nmi eye at the time, with a pronounced ring of deep convection surrounding it.
 A weakening trend began later that day, and by early on July 16, the system had fallen to tropical storm strength.
-Still moving generally westward, the storm crossed the 140th meridian at around 15:00 UTC on July 17, thus entering the central Pacific basin; its sustained winds at the time were near 50 mph (85 km/h).
+Still moving generally westward, the storm crossed the 140th meridian shortly before 12:00 UTC on July 17, thus entering the central Pacific basin; its sustained winds at the time were near 50 mph (85 km/h).
 Then, early on July 19, Calvin passed just south of the Island of Hawaiʻi.
 Weakened by the close encounter with land, the storm began losing its tropical characteristics.
-Calvin became post-tropical by 21:00 UTC on July 19.
+Calvin became post-tropical by 18:00 UTC on July 19.

 All state parks on the Big Island, as well as most of Hawaiʻi Volcanoes National Park, were shut beginning the afternoon of July 18, while public schools were closed for the whole of July 19.
 Eight emergency shelters were opened across the county on July 18.
 Calvin caused no significant damage; only minor flooding occurred in flood-prone areas of the Big Island.
 Rainfall reached up to 7.24 in at Honolii Stream, while peak gusts of 72 mph and 70 mph were recorded on the summits of Haleakalā and Mauna Kea, respectively.